Tax Free Company Exits; Employee Ownership Trusts, EOTs, can allow Owner Directors to sell their companies without paying any Tax.

-Before April 2020, subject to meeting certain criteria, directors and shareholders could sell their shares and take advantage of the Entrepreneurs Capital Gains Tax Rate of 10% on gains up to a lifetime limit of £10m.
+Before April 2020, subject to meeting certain criteria, director shareholders could sell their shares and only pay 10% on gains up to a lifetime limit of £10m.
+That was the Entrepreneurs Capital Gains Tax Rate.
 A £10m capital gain would only have been subject to £1m of taxation.
-This tax break was renamed “Business Asset Disposal Relief.”
+On 6 April 2020 those lifetime gains were limited to £1m and this tax break was renamed “Business Asset Disposal Relief.”